michaelschiltz/even-keel/README.md

 5. the [quality and nature of the sources used to construct the dataset](https://github.com/michaelschiltz/even-keel/blob/master/5.%20quality%20and%20nature%20of%20sources%20for%20construction%20of%20the%20dataset.md), and
 6. in general, [notes on problems encountered, misunderstandings and necessary corrections when writing out the manuscript's versions](https://github.com/michaelschiltz/even-keel/blob/master/6.%20other.md).

 NB: for pleasant viewing, use the [MathJax 3 plug-in for GitHub extension](https://chrome.google.com/webstore/detail/mathjax-3-plugin-for-gith/peoghobgdhejhcmgoppjpjcidngdfkod/related?hl=en) (for Chrome only, and Brave presumably ;-)).
+Alternatively, use [GitHub Math Display](https://chrome.google.com/webstore/detail/github-math-display/cgolaobglebjonjiblcjagnpmdmlgmda/related?hl=en)